prometheus/docs/README.md

 This repository contains both the content and the static-site generator code for the Prometheus documentation site.

+## Contributing Changes

+See [`CONTRIBUTING.md`](CONTRIBUTING.md) for general instructions for new Prometheus contributors.

+The main documentation contents of this website are located in the [`content/docs`](content/docs) directory.

+Documentation concerning the Prometheus server is [maintained in the Prometheus server repository](https://github.com/prometheus/prometheus/tree/master/docs) and cloned into the website at build time.

+As a guideline, please keep the documentation generally applicable and avoid use-case-specific changes.

 ## Prerequisites

 You need to have a working Ruby environment set up and then install the